MatiasFrank/scalgoproto/doc/schema.md

         v1: Bool;
     }

-In the example above a table named MyTable is defined the table has the magic number 5D99E0AD and a Bool member named v1.
+In the example above a table named MyTable is defined.
+The table has the magic number 5D99E0AD and a Bool member named v1.
 Table names must be in camel case where the first letter is uppercase.
 The names of the members must be in camel case where the first letter is lowercase.
 The magic number is used as an identifier when decoding tables to ensure against type confusion.
 The magic numbers can be generated as below:

     $ ./scalgoprotoc.py magic